vinhngx/CarND-Behavioral-Cloning-P3/writeup_template.md

 python drive.py ./models/model_track1.h5
 ```

 The *drive.py* script can be modified supplying different driving speed.
-We observe that higher driving speed is generally more challenging to keep the car on track.
+We observe that at higher driving speeds it is generally more challenging to keep the car on track.

 #### 3. Submission code is usable and readable